SAS-DHRH/dhcc-toolkit/content/_index.md

 <--->
 ## Toolkit

-The toolkit has multiple pathways, here is one suggestion if you are a policy-type thinking person:
+The toolkit has multiple pathways, here is one suggestion to navigate through the chapters:

 - [Introduction]({{< relref path="./toolkit/introduction.md" >}})
 - [Minimal Computing]({{< relref path="./toolkit/minimal-computing.md" >}})